-Pursuant to the provisions of section 5-19.1-14 of the General Laws of Rhode Island, as amended, any pharmacist, licensed to practice pharmacy in Rhode Island, who seeks annual licensure renewal, shall be required to have satisfactorily completed at least fifteen (15) hours (1.5 continuing education units) of continuing education courses sponsored by a recognized provider.
+Pursuant to the provisions of §5-19.1-14 of the Act, any pharmacist, licensed to practice pharmacy in Rhode Island, who seeks annual licensure renewal, shall be required to have satisfactorily completed at least fifteen (15) hours (1.5 continuing education units) of continuing education courses sponsored by a recognized provider.
 Furthermore, five (5) hours or 0.5 continuing education units of the required fifteen (15) hours of continuing education must be live hours.
 In addition:

-- a) For the first year of licensure following graduation from a college of pharmacy, a pharmacist shall not be subject to the continuing education requirements herein, with the exception of the continuing education requirement contained in section 23.7 herein; and - b) In emergency or hardship cases, a licensed pharmacist may apply to the Board on forms provided by the Department for an exemption from the continuing education requirements herein. - 7.4.1 The annual application for license renewal shall include affidavits signed by the applicant attesting to the fact that he or she has satisfactorily completed an approved course(s) of continuing education provided by a recognized provider, as defined herein.
-Furthermore: - i.
-Certificates of continuing education courses must be retained and safeguarded by each pharmacist for review by the Department, if required and requested.
-Such certificate need not be submitted with the application for licensure renewal;

-- however, documentation must be retained for two (2) years following the date of completion of the course. - ii.
-Any pharmacist whose license has not been renewed for one or more years must demonstrate compliance with continuing education regulations for the licensure period immediately prior to application. - iii.
-Pharmacists failing to comply with the requirements of this section of the rules and regulations shall not be granted license renewal.
+- (a) For the first year of licensure following graduation from a college of pharmacy, a pharmacist shall not be subject to the continuing education requirements of these Regulations, with the exception of the continuing education requirement contained in §23.7 of these Regulations; and - (b) In emergency or hardship cases, a licensed pharmacist may apply to the Board on forms provided by the Department for an exemption from the continuing education requirements herein. - 7.4.1 The annual application for license renewal shall include affidavits signed by the applicant attesting to the fact that he or she has satisfactorily completed an approved course(s) of continuing education provided by a recognized provider, as defined herein.
+Furthermore: - (i) Certificates of continuing education courses must be retained and safeguarded by each pharmacist for review by the Department, if required and requested.
+Such certificate need not be submitted with the application for licensure renewal; however, documentation must be retained for two (2) years following the date of completion of the course. - (ii) Any pharmacist whose license has not been renewed for one (1) or more years must demonstrate compliance with continuing education regulations for the licensure period immediately prior to application. - (iii) Pharmacists failing to comply with the requirements of §7.4.1 of these Regulations.